 The Right Seed for Indoor Grass

-Typical types of grass that grow in lawns does not work well for a grass houseplant.
+Typical types of grass that grow in lawns don’t work well for a grass houseplant.
 Each blade of grass outdoors needs a good bit of room to grow.
 Although the grass looks uniform and close together, the blades really are spread apart for the size of grass blades.
-With indoor grass, you will want the seed to grow in a smaller potted area.
+With indoor grass, you’ll want the seed to grow in a smaller potted area.

 The Right Light for a Grass Houseplant

 Another problem with most varieties of grass is that they need more light to grow than they will find indoors.
 A couple of easy solutions present themselves.
 Wheatgrass, again, works extremely well because it doesn’t require much light.
 In fact, wheatgrass needs to be in the shade if grown outside.
 The general rule for wheatgrass indoors is that it will grow anywhere you have other houseplants.
 Other varieties of grass should be put in strategically selected windows to maximize the sunlight they receive.